redis/redis-doc/topics/streams-intro.md

 ## Streams observability

 Messaging systems that lack observability are very hard to work with.
 Not knowing who is consuming messages, what messages are pending, the set of consumer groups active in a given stream, makes everything opaque.
-For this reason, Redis streams and consumer groups have different ways to observe what is happening.
+For this reason, Redis Streams and consumer groups have different ways to observe what is happening.
 We already covered **XPENDING**, which allows us to inspect the list of messages that are under processing at a given moment, together with their idle time and number of deliveries.

 However we may want to do more than that, and the **XINFO** command is an observability interface that can be used with sub-commands in order to get information about streams or consumer groups.